-We strongly recommend to handle ROQSTAR device settings by applying configuration files instead of making single settings in web interface.
-A configuration file always contains complete set of all settings for all features.
+We strongly recommend to handle ROQSTAR device settings by applying configuration files instead of manually changing settings in the web interface.
+A configuration file always contains the complete set of all settings for all features.
 This will ease the handling and prevent failures.

-The strategy is to create all necessary configuration files up front with the web interface.
-To download them from ROQSTAR device and store on computer.
-Then upload the files through web interface, USB or API to the desired devices, when needed.
+The strategy is to create all necessary configuration files up front using the web interface, then download them from the ROQSTAR device and store them on a computer.
+These configuration files can then be uploaded to the desired ROQSTAR devices via their web interface, USB port or API when needed.